obiwanjacobi/vst.net/Source/Code/readme.md

     => Host: will read own appsettings.json and create logger factory.
 * [CLI/Interop] Add CRT to output bins and let CLI publish them?
     => adds **a lot** of extra dll's, most of which are not needed...?
+* Look into System.Runtime.CompilerServices.Unsafe
+* Look into structs-by-ref (ref-structs?) to see if memory/performace optimizations can be made.
+* Look into Span<T>, System.Memory, System.Buffers
+* Add a plugin wrapper (plugin) that can hot-load (unload/load) a plugin under development for rapid roundtrips.

 ---